pondrejk/dizzer/chap3-vis_challenges-density.md

 * *Rendering target Output*.
 Finally the fragment is written to the render target – which is usually a frame buffer (memory object storing values pixels in the canvas).
 Before that, several validation tests are performed, depth check discards occluded fragments and transparent fragments are blended.

 The fact that shaders are executed on the GPU means that developers cannot rely on console output for testing and debugging as they are used to with programs run on the CPU.
 Instead they need to find a way to express your test or debugging condition in terms of color that is the only output of shader programs.
 Moreover, shaders are run for every vertex of fragment in parallel.
 Running in parallel means that the execution thread "blind" to what other threads are doing.
 There is no way to check the results of execution in one thread form the other parallel thread or pass data between threads.
-Also there is no peristent memory that would store of the previous computation results for fragments, so with changes the whole scene is rendered anew.
+Also there is no persitent memory that would store of the previous computation results for fragments, so with changes the whole scene is rendered anew.

 Besides the abstraction required to code a general function that changes the result pixel by pixel depending on its position, the blind and memoryless constraints make shaders not very popular among beginning programmers (@vivo2015book).